jpreethirkrishnan/Cyclistic-capstone/README.md

 1. Casual riders: Riders who do not have any membership
 2. Member riders: Riders who have membership**

-### About Cyclistic

-In 2016, Cyclistic launched a successful bike-share offering.
-Since then, the program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
-The bikes can be unlocked from one station and returned to any other station in the system anytime.

-Until now, Cyclistic’s marketing strategy relied on building general awareness and appealing to broad consumer segments.
-One approach that helped make these things possible was the flexibility of its pricing plans: single-ride passes, full-day passes, and annual memberships.
-Customers who purchase single-ride or full-day passes are referred to as casual riders.
-Customers who purchase annual memberships are Cyclistic members.

-### Business case study

-1. How do annual members and casual riders use Cyclistic bikes differently?
-2. Why would casual riders buy Cyclistic annual memberships?
-3. How can Cyclistic use digital media to influence casual riders to become members?

-### Business Objective

-Membership is the main source of revenue.
-In order to maximize the number of membership, the director of marketing wants to design a new marketing strategy to convert casual riders into member riders.

-### Data

-It is Cyclistic’s historical trip data of the previous 12 months.
-(Note: The datasets have a different name because Cyclistic is a fictional company.
-For the purposes of this case study, the datasets are appropriate for this business questions The data has been made available by Motivate International Inc. under this license.)
-This is public data that can be used to explore how different customer types are using Cyclistic bikes.
-Also, data-privacy issues prohibit you from using riders’ personally identifiable information.
-This means that I won’t be able to connect pass purchases to credit card numbers to determine if casual riders live in the Cyclistic service area or if they have purchased multiple single passes.

-I have taken the year round data, all 12 months in 2021.

-### Tools

-Excel, R and Tableau for data cleaning, analysis and visualization.

 ### Analysis

 Clean, transform and inspect data with Excel